Skip to main content

 hatch3r sync

-Re-generates tool-specific files from the canonical .agents/ source.
+Re-generates tool-specific files from the bundled canonical content plus your .hatch3r/overrides/.

 npx hatch3r sync